ERDO continues responding to the humanitarian needs of Syrian refugees.

 We are still raising funds to help in more ways.

 With additional funds, ERDO will increase the beneficiaries getting assistance, as well as increase the number of months we provide support.
-In Turkey we are continuing to provide families with weekly food packages in the Torballi and Yezidi Camps.
-These packages contain basic staples of milk, sugar, bulgur, rice and flour.
-Baby supplies are also provided as needed.
-Winter supplies are being provided for the Torballi Camp.
-We are also continuing to provide 50 families who are living on the streets in Izmir with food packages.
+In Turkey we are continuing to provide families with weekly food vouchers.

-In Jordan 200 families are receiving monthly food packages, which will continue for the next four months.
-These food packages contain rice, sugar, corn oil, fava beans, tomato paste, lentils, powdered milk and hygiene kits.
+2015 and 2016 - In Jordan, 200 families have received monthly food packages.
+These food packages contained rice, sugar, corn oil, fava beans, tomato paste, lentils, powdered milk and hygiene kits.
 In Amman and Irbid, Jordan both Syrian and Iraqi refugees will benefit from this response.
-With your help we can increase the number of families who are recieving help.

 ERDO has been working with refugees impacted by ISIS for the past two years, already providing over $250,000 in assistance to refugee aid.
-Included in the beneficiaries are Syrian refugees living in southern Lebanon, Beirut and Turkey, and internally displaced refugees in Northern Iraq.
+Included in the beneficiaries are Syrian refugees living in southern Lebanon, Beirut and Turkey, and internally displaced refugees in Northern Iraq and Syria.

 According to the United Nations High Commissioner for Refugees (UNHCR), over 3 million Syrians have fled to their immediate neighbouring countries of Turkey, Lebanon, Jordan and Iraq.
 Over 7 million are internally displaced within Syria.